Released 15 November 2023

 Council may co-opt other office bearers as necessary.

 16. Elections and Periods of Office

 All office bearers stand for election at the AGM and serve for a period of one year from the day after the meeting.
-The President, Vice-President and Ordinary members may not hold office for more than three years in succession, excluding any years during which the office was held as a result of a casual vacancy.
+The President and Vice-President may not hold office for more than three years in succession, excluding any years during which the office was held as a result of a casual vacancy.